Discover Bonn: The Best Things to Do and See in Germany’s Historic City

 Old Town Hall (Altes Rathaus)

 This 18th-century old townhouse still houses the mayor’s offices and has reception rooms.
 It looks more like a place than an administration building.
 Its construction started in 1730.
-The old town hall has a twin staircase front making it look regal.
+The old town hall has a twin staircase in front, making it look regal.
 It’s a Rococo-styled building where Kennedy, Charles de Gaulle, and Mikhail Gorbachev were hosted.

-Münsterplatz is the biggest square in Bonn where you can find an imposing statue of Beethoven.
+Münsterplatz is the biggest square in Bonn, where you can find an imposing statue of Beethoven.
 The Beethoven memorial includes four symbolic representations’ of the musician’s music.
-This is also where you will find the Bonn autumn festival and where the Christmas market stalls are placed you will walk past this square or through it.
+This is also where you will find the Bonn autumn festival and where the Christmas market stalls are placed.
+You will walk past this square or through it.

 Munster Platz